The purpose of the Institute for Black Justice (IBJ) is to relentlessly pursue equity and justice for all.

 ACES (Activists Cultivating Equitable Strategies) is a hands-on leadership development experience for 18-35 year-olds.
 ACES cohorts plan IBJ events, and engage with networks of experienced leaders in public service, business and nonprofit governance.
 ACES is featured in the IBJ's Annual Freedom Summer Symposium, a social justice event for activists, and aspiring leaders of all ages.
 The Symposium creates sacred space for inter-generational dialogue and introduces the ACES cohorts to human centered design through a social justice design challenge.
 ACES participants begin with the EPA Pledge, which can be found under the Programs tab.

-The Black Robe Podcast is a weekly podcast designed to educate, inform and judge the criminal justice system and its impacts on the Black community.
-Hosts Anzhane Slaughter and Carol Mitchell discuss current events, changes in law and government action.
+The Black Robe Podcast is a bi-weekly podcast designed to educate, inform and inspire social justice activism.
+Hosts Anzhane Slaughter and Carol Mitchell discuss current events, changes in law, and government action impacting the Black community.
 See more at the Black Robe tab.

 We graciously accept individual contributions of any size in support of our quest for true justice.